 With a more sophisticated understanding of budget-making processes, public managers can answer a variety of questions and management concerns:

 - How is “managing costs” different from “managing a budget”?

 - What’s the best way – financially and politically – to respond to a potential budget cut?
-To respond to a potential budget increase or expansion?
+To respond to a possible budget increase or expansion?

-- How can we structure our budget process to minimize conflict and maximize employee engagement?
+- How can we structure budget processes to minimize conflict and maximize employee engagement?

 - How does the budget timeline, namely when new information is introduced to budget decision-makers, affect how the budget is made?

-- What are budget decision-makers key concerns throughout the budget process?
-How do loss-aversion, incrementalism, and parochialism affect budget-making?
+- What are decision-makers’ key concerns throughout the budget process?
+How do loss aversion, incrementalism, and parochialism affect budget-making?